 c) that currently immersive media content is usually acquired and produced to the requirements of specific delivery or distribution technologies;

-d) that there are currently no worldwide standards or recommended practices for production, mastering and exchange of Virtual Reality, 360o and other immersive television programmes;

-e) that likewise there are currently no worldwide standards or recommended practices for distribution and emission of Virtual Reality, 360o and other immersive television programmes;

-f) that there are no agreed measures or means to assess the quality of the images and associated audio of advanced immersive audio-visual content;
+d) that there are no agreed measures or means to assess the quality of the images and associated audio of advanced immersive audio-visual content;

-g) that there are no criteria for assessing if the “Quality of Experience” expectations of the intended audience of advanced immersive audio-visual content, are being met;
+e) that there are no criteria for assessing if the “Quality of Experience” expectations of the intended audience of advanced immersive audio-visual content, are being met;

-h) that broadcasters are distributing programme content to audiences via an increasing number of interactive delivery platforms;
+f) that broadcasters are distributing programme content to audiences via an increasing number of interactive delivery platforms;

-i) that viewers have documented an experience of eye fatigue, dizziness, or nausea in viewing of some Virtual Reality or Augmented Reality content, and device performance parameters, viewing time, and content type may all influence these undesired reactions,
+g) that viewers have documented an experience of eye fatigue, dizziness, or nausea in viewing of some Virtual Reality or Augmented Reality content, and device performance parameters, viewing time, and content type may all influence these undesired reactions,

 decides that the following Questions should be studied

 1 What are the appropriate parameters for production and international exchange of advanced immersive audio-visual content?

+2 What audio, video, data, and metadata are required for representing immersive scenes from any viewpoints?

+3 What common sound and video systems should be used for the production and exchange of advanced immersive audio-visual content to maximize interoperability?

-2 What viewing and listening conditions including audio-visual displays should be assumed for viewing of advanced immersive audio-visual content in production and consumer viewing?
+4 What viewing and listening conditions including audio-visual displays should be assumed for viewing of advanced immersive audio-visual content in production and consumer viewing?

-3 What file formats and wrappers are appropriate for the mastering, exchanging, and archiving of advanced immersive audio-visual content?

-4 What assessment techniques and criteria are required in order to assess accurately the quality of advanced immersive audio-visual content?

-5 What criteria are required to assess if the “Quality of Experience” expectations of the intended audience of advanced immersive audio-visual content, are being met?

-6 What metadata is required to allow accurate exchange and reproduction of advanced immersive audio-visual content?
+5 What metadata is required to allow accurate exchange and reproduction of advanced immersive audio-visual content?

-7 How do device performance parameters interact with production decisions to avoid or minimize eye fatigue, dizziness, or nausea in audiences when viewing advanced immersive audio-visual content?
+6 How do device performance parameters interact with production decisions to avoid or minimize eye fatigue, dizziness, or nausea in audiences when viewing advanced immersive audio-visual content?